 2. Consider Parenting Costs in Financial Aid and Student Supports

 Mount Wachusett Community College offers scholarships especially to assist students with cowl toddler care prices.
 LA Valley Community College presents students with unfastened diapers, youngsters’ books and apparel, and areas for analyzing or gambling.
-As one pupil figure wrote in The Washington Post, “For me, the toughest sacrifice has been postponing my university diploma, so I should have the funds for to pay for my daughter’s each day wishes—consisting of diapers, clothes, meals and, especially, infant care.”
+As one pupil figure wrote in The Washington Post, “For me, the toughest sacrifice has been postponing my university diploma, so I should have the funds to pay for my daughter’s daily wishes—consisting of diapers, clothes, meals and, especially, infant care.”

 3. Collaborate With Communities

-Colleges could make progress through modest efforts on campus and work with their broader communities to embrace the valuable role that own family care plays in the lives and success of their college students.
+Colleges could make progress through modest efforts on campus and work with their broader communities to embrace the valuable role that their family care plays in the lives and success of their college students.
 For example, Lane Community College in Oregon has a useful resource and referral workplace on campus to help students search for toddler care.
 Miami Dade College partners with Single Stop to attach students to care and help them practice federal infant care subsidies.

 4. Provide College Support Without Work Requirements